 The Statement of Financial Activities (SoFA) reports the main charitable activities undertaken.
-FRS 102 and paragraph 4.2 of the Charities SORP (FRS 102) require comparatives to be given for all items in the SoFA.
+FRS102 (paragraph 3.14) requires comparatives to be given for all amounts in the financial statements (except where elsewhere permitted or required by FRS 102)

 The transfer to income from endowment has been shown as a component of other income (paragraph 4.61).
 Governance costs are included within support costs (paragraph 8.7).
 Investment management costs are charged against the funds invested (paragraphs 2.21 and 22.8); in this case the invested funds are wholly endowment funds.
 Note the gross transfer between funds, where the power of total return is being exercised, is shown within income (paragraph 4.39) and the required reconciliation is provided (paragraph 20.10).